hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-blog-View-Preview.png" width="600" height="620"></center>

-14. As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+14. As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the new content you are proposing.

 <center><img src="media/guide-blog-pull-request.png" width="1000" height="337"></center>

-15. Once you are satisfied with your blog entry, notify the [HPE DEV Team](mailto:hpedev@hpe.com?subject=New%20blog%20contribution%20for%20HPE%20DEV) about your new post submission for review.
+15. Once you have initiated the Pull Request by moving the post into the **In Review** column, and you are satisfied with your blog entry, it is also a good idea to follow up with the [HPE DEV Team](mailto:hpedev@hpe.com?subject=New%20blog%20contribution%20for%20HPE%20DEV) indicating that your new submission is ready for review.
 HPE DEV team will then proceed with an editorial review and will get in touch with you shortly.

 >**Note:** *Moving the blog post back to the **Drafts** column of the CMS will withdraw the PR.
 You can also continue to make changes to your blog while the blog is **In Review**.
 This will be automatically synchronized in the PR (as additional Commits).
 This will be particularly helpful when receiving feedback from the HPE DEV Team.*

 >**Note:** *Once the team has agreed to accept your contribution, the PR will be merged, the blog post will be published to the HPE DEV portal and the blog entry will disappear from your Editorial Workflow.*

+16. Leave the editor using the **Changes Saved** option.

 ## Editing a blog post that is already published
-You may want to edit an existing published blog post.
-For example when a referenced link is no longer valid and you want to update it.
+You may want to edit an existing blog post.
+For example, you may need to update a referenced link that is no longer valid.

 1. From the **Contents** tab, select the **Blog** section, and use the **Sort by** function to sort the blog by title, author name or published date.